SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/web-app/web-apps-with-complex-loops.md

 ## Final Testing of the Application

-After changing the code in the view, let's start with \[**Ctrl + F5**\] and **test** the game again:
+After changing the code in the view, let's start by \[**Ctrl + F5**\] and **test** the game again:

 ![](/assets/chapter-7-images/15.Fruits-16.png)

 This time, when you hit a dynamite, the right picture should appear and allow only the "new game" action \(the \[**New Game**\] button\).

 Was it complicated?
-Did you manage to make the game?
+Did you manage to create the game?
 If you have not succeeded, relax, this is a relatively complex project that includes a great deal of non-studied matter.
 If you want the web game to pass through your hands, **watch the video** at the beginning of this chapter and follow the steps.
 There the app is made live with a lot of explanations.
-Or ask for specific issues in the **forum of SoftUni**: [https://softuni.bg/forum](https://softuni.bg/forum).
+Or ask for specific issues in the **SoftUni forum**: [https://softuni.bg/forum](https://softuni.bg/forum).